susanne-sundseth/Git-GH-for-writers/Section 3 Tag, Pull, Branch, and Stash.md

 Can merge two branches with Git command line or using GitHub.
 GitHub is easier (because of visuals) but you must first push the changes in both branches to Github before the merge.

 ### Pull request
+> [!NOTE]
+> IRL someone will review your request to merge and then approve.
 1. Create a pull request in GitHub when ready to merge branches.

-    > [!Note]
-    > IRL someone will review your request to merge and then approve.
 2. GitHub will merge automatically if no conflicts.
 3. If conflicts occur, GitHub displays them and the approver resolves them before merging.